 Eligible spouses can decide to use all of one spouse’s entitlement for a VA loan, split their entitlement evenly for a VA home loan, or have one spouse use remaining entitlement from a previous VA home loan with the other spouse providing the rest for the new mortgage.
 Entitlement is basically the dollar amount the VA pledges to repay if the borrower defaults.
 On most loans above $144,000, the entitlement utilized is a quarter of the purchase price, up to a maximum based on the county loan limit.

 You can read our earlier post to learn more about VA loan entitlement in general.
 Now’s the time to get started on your VA home loan — start today.

 The first option, involving using just one spouse’s entitlement, allows the couple to save the other partner’s entitlement for future use.
 In this case, the spouse who is not applying for the loan would only have a financial obligation if he or she co-signed or co-borrowed on the mortgage or if the loan was executed in a community property state.

-Mil-to-mil couples can also split their entitlement evenly for a joint VA home loan, meaning each person is financially responsible for half the mortgage.
-The loan itself would be made up of equal parts of VA loan entitlement from each party listed on the mortgage.
+Mil-to-mil couples can also split their VA loan entitlement evenly for a VA home loan.
+Each spouse would need to be on the loan, meaning each person would be financially obligated and would need to meet requirements for credit score and other guidelines.
 Such loans do not require prior approval from the VA.

 Photo courtesy of DVIDSHUB